Measles

 The number of measles cases is rising locally, nationally and internationally.
 The majority of cases are unvaccinated or under-vaccinated children who have been exposed in their communities.
 For further information on the current measles situation in Canada refer to the following website: https://health-infobase.canada.ca/measles-rubella/

 Manitoba Public Health continues to monitor for measles cases and exposures that occur from cases in Manitoba, and exposures from out of province travellers to Manitoba.
-The information on this website will be updated to advise of these locations.
+View the exposure locations in Manitoba.

 Month Number of Cases in Manitoba*